3qnexx/nexxPLAY-android/readme.md

 Define ad consuming type.
 Possible values are ima / vast

 ##### void overrideTitles(int allowTitles);
-Define if titels should be showen.
+Define if titles should be visible.
 Possible values are 0 = don't show, 1 = always show, 2 = show in fullscreen only

 ### Events